 The application stated that it is very easy to hack the EVMs and get access to the sensitive data.
-Since the voting process is very sensitive matter and if electronic machines were used in election process they might leak data to the country of their origin.
+Since the voting process is very sensitive matter and if electronic machines were used in the election process they might leak data to the country of their origin.
 According to the applicant, Indian companies including Indra Kamra, Reliance and Morpho were in the bidding process.

 Electronic voting is a method of voting using electronic means to assist the people in casting their votes easily.
 It also helps the authority in counting the votes quickly.
-Electronic Voting Machine uses a number of electronic technologies to operate and these technologies may include the Internet services.
-These machines save the time and are very user-friendly.
+Electronic Voting Machine uses a number of electronic technologies to operate and these technologies may include Internet services.
+These machines save time and are very user-friendly.

-Just recently, National Database and Registration Authority (NADRA) announced that the Pakistanis living abroad will also be able to cast their vote easily via the electronic system.
+Just recently, the National Database and Registration Authority (NADRA) announced that the Pakistanis living abroad will also be able to cast their vote easily via the electronic system.